eslint/eslint/docs/rules/no-unused-vars.md

 ### destructuredArrayIgnorePattern

-The `destructuredArrayIgnorePattern` option specifies exceptions not to check for usage: destructuring assignments from an array whose names match a regexp pattern.
+The `destructuredArrayIgnorePattern` option specifies exceptions not to check for usage: elements of array destructuring patterns whose names match a regexp pattern.
 For example, variables whose names begin with an underscore.

 Examples of **correct** code for the `{ "destructuredArrayIgnorePattern": "^_" }` option: